Updated February, 2019

 It is a fast camera, with quick shot times and can provide 5 frames per second.

 It has a ton of features, like a 16mp CMOS sensor, GPS, Wi-Fi, NFC, electronic compass, image stabilization, 3" LED screen, a 24mm to 120mm zoom lens (35mm equivalent), and many other features.

 Pentax was bought by Ricoh, and you will see that name on their compact cameras.
 Pentax has many years and models of waterproof cameras under their belt.
 The current cameras are very tough and shockproof and have a very solid feel to them.

 The most current model is the Ricoh WG-50.
-This is the 18th generation of their waterproof snorkel cameras, and similar to the previous WG-5, but with a slower lens, which is too bad.
+This is the 18th generation of their waterproof snorkel cameras, and similar to the previous WG-5.
+Reviews are very mixed on the image quality and durability.

 Unfortunately it lost the fast F2.0 lens of the previous model, and now has an F3.5-5.5 lens, with a longer zoom range of 28-140mm.
 It has a 16mp CMOS sensor camera that is shockproof, dustproof, coldproof, and waterproof down to 45 feet.
 It retains the LED lights that surround its lens for macro pictures.
 It also has 1080p HD movie mode and a 3" screen with a dedicated video button.

 A cool feature on this camera is that you can set the green button on the back to bring you quickly to the white balance settings.
 This can be very useful underwater.